odarroyo/RCF-3D-Analysis/README.md

 ## Documentation

-For detailed technical documentation, see:
+For detailed technical documentation, see Documentation.md
-- `app_modelcreator_refactored_documentation.md` - Complete technical reference
-- `REFACTORED_DOCUMENTATION.md` - Analysis application documentation
-- `INSTALLATION_GUIDE.md` - Setup and troubleshooting

 ## Support